franciscop/swear/README.md

 // NATIVE; this is how you'd have to do with vanilla JS const files = await readdir(__dirname).then(files => files.map(file => readFile(file, 'utf-8')));

-// PRO; using my library fs-array, based on magic-promises, it gets better: const files = await dir(__dirname).map(read);
+// PRO; using my library `fs-array`, based on magic-promises, it gets better: const files = await dir(__dirname).map(read);
 ```